webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Custom User Agent

 Sets the browser's user agent in outgoing requests to the specified value.
-If not set, the crawler will use the browser's default user agent.
+If left blank, the crawler will use the browser's default user agent.

 ### Language